-- > ANZBMS/BHF Collaborative Interdisciplinary Grants are 12-month awards which take effect from the commencement date as agreed in the Grant Agreement document.
-(Note the commencement date must be within 3 months of the execution of the Grant Agreement, unless otherwise agreed) - > Expenditure of funds must be within the grant period and in accordance with the approved budget unless a variation has been submitted and approved by the ANZBMS/BHF. - > If the Agreement is terminated before the Grant is complete, or the Grant is completed without full expenditure of the Grant amount, all remaining funds must be returned to the BHF within 30 days.
+- > ANZBMS/BHF Grants are up to 18 month awards which take effect from the commencement date as agreed in the Grant Agreement document. - > The commencement date must be within 3 months of the execution of the Grant Agreement, unless otherwise agreed. - Expenditure of funds must be within the grant period and in accordance with the approved budget unless a variation has been submitted and approved by the ANZBMS/BHF. - > If the Agreement is terminated before the Grant is complete, or the Grant is completed without full expenditure of the Grant amount, all remaining funds must be returned to the BHF within 30 days.